nashiradeer/pufi/README.md

 # Nashira Deer // Pufi

-Pufi is a programming language designed to be concurrent by default to be used in the development of plugins and extensions.
+Pufi is an asynchronous programming language with a simple implementation to be used in any project that allows the users create plugins, extensions or modifications.

 This repository consists of prototypes, ideas and specifications that can be used in the development of implementations of Pufi runtimes and compilers and their derivatives such as Pufi Bytecode and Pufi Assembly.